sic2/favara/README.md

 $ clockwork clock.rb
 ```

-Note that our clockwork configuration runs full crawling operations only between 11pm and 5am.
+**NOTE**: Our clockwork configuration runs full crawling operations only between 11pm and 5am.

 ## Integrating favara with a rails managed database
 Generate a new empty migration and copy the contents of `migrations/001_init.rb` inside it.